nostack-dev/minitemplate/README.md

   ```bash
   ./generate.sh [theme-name]
   ```
-- If no theme is specified, the default theme will be applied.
-If no theme is provided, the `data-theme` attribute will not be set.
+- If no theme is specified, the `data-theme` attribute will not be set, and the default DaisyUI theme will be used.

 ### 2. Creating New Components

-To create a new component, use the `createcomponent` script, which will generate the necessary HTML structure for you.
+To create a new component, use the `createcomponent.sh` script, which will generate the necessary HTML structure for you.

 - **Run the script**:
   ```bash